Keyboard shortcuts

 Config

 Toggle project active/inactive status and add new projects.
-Changes are written to config.toml on disk.
+The TUI writes changes to config.toml on disk.

 KeyAction